david-cattermole/mayaMatchMoveSolver/DEVELOPER.md

 # Building Individual Components

 To speed up compilation you may turn off individual components of the CMake build.
-For example, the BUILD_PLUGIN and BUILD_DOCS is slower to build than just BUILD_PYTHON.
+For example, the MMSOLVER_BUILD_PLUGIN and MMSOLVER_BUILD_DOCS is slower to build than just MMSOLVER_BUILD_PYTHON.

 You may control this with the Build options below, which are defined (all ON) in the provided `./scripts/build_mmSolver_*` scripts.